Swiss to vote on linking bosses' pay to wage of office cleaner

 In 2009, Credit Suisse CEO Dougan took home 19.2 million francs in cash and stock, and was also paid 70 million francs worth of stock under a bonus plan for 2004.
 That meant his total pay was 1,182 times that of the bank’s lowest paid employee, according to Travail.Suisse.

-Credit Suisse’s former chairman Walter Kielholz has since called the payment programme a mistake.
+Credit Suisse’s former chairman Walter Kielholz has since called the payment program a mistake.

 The 1:12 campaign has not only made executives jittery.
 Managers of Swiss soccer clubs have also gone public with concerns about how to attract and retain top talent.